kangoolutions/CPI-Grafana-Monitor/getting_started.md

 ## 8. Run it.

 Congratulations!
-If you go back to your dashboards in Grafana Cloud, you will hopefully see data.
+If you go back to your dashboards in Grafana Cloud, you will hopefully now see data.

 ![Dashboard](res/media/screenshots/promotion1.png)

 You can connect other Cloud Integrations if you want.
-Just repeat step 3 to 6 for each instance.
+Just repeat steps 3 to 6 for each instance.

-## 9. Give Feedback (and Collaborate?)
+## 9. Give us Feedback (and Collaborate?)

-It would be nice if you could give us some feedback, how you use our tool.
-You can send us a message via [LinkedIn](https://www.linkedin.com/in/dominic-beckbauer-515894188/), Github issue etc. to do so.
+It would be nice if you could give us some feedback, on how you use our tool.
+You can send us a message via [LinkedIn](https://www.linkedin.com/in/dominic-beckbauer-515894188/), GitHub issue etc. to do so.